Carlsberg Group: Sponsorships

 Discovering the Secrets of Molecular Diversity, and Creating Dictionaries on the Web.

 Controversies

 China

-Danish investigative site Danwatch accuses Carlsberg of participating in government oppression of Uyghurs by operating breweries, producing Wusu Beer, and holding the Wusu Beer Festival in Xinjiang while the government sanctions Muslims for abstaining from alcohol.
+According to reporting by Danish investigative media Danwatch, Carlsberg has participated in government oppression of Uyghurs by operating breweries, producing Wusu Beer, and holding the Wusu Beer Festival in Xinjiang while the government sanctions Muslims for abstaining from alcohol.

 Nepal

 A factory in Nepal owned by Carlsberg has been shown to severely pollute a nearby river.
 Initially, Carlsberg denied the pollution; in 2018, the company admitted to the wrongdoing.

 Russia

 In March 2022, Carlsberg issued a press release stating they would leave the Russian market following the continued invasion of Ukraine by Russia as part of the Russo-Ukrainian War.
 By the following March, Carlsberg had not left and was exploring the possibility of a buyback clause but in June 2023 the company announced that a deal to sell the Russia business had been reached.
 In July 2023 Russia seized the shares in the Carlsberg-owned Baltika Breweries and placed it under the control of the Russian Federal Agency for State Property Management.

 The new CEO of the Carlsberg Group, Jacob Aarup-Andersen, said in the fall of 2023 that Russia had stolen their business and that the group would not enter into negotiations with the Russian authorities.